playbeing/dinish/README.md

 ## Language support

-DINish now fully supports all European Latin languages on https://r12a.github.io/app-charuse/.
+DINish now fully supports all European Latin languages as per https://r12a.github.io/app-charuse/.
 In total, 170 languages are supported.
 Please open an issue on Github if any European language based on Latin characters is not rendered with proper typographical